 With equating, scores are reported on a scale common to all forms of the examination (scaled score).
-The raw score (the number of questions answered correctly) is converted to a scaled score that ranges from 0 to 100.
-On this converted scale, the passing score of an examination is set by the Montana Board of Realty Regulation (in conjunction with Pearson VUE) after a comprehensive study was completed for each examination.
+On this converted scale, a passing score of 75 was set by the IPLA (in conjunction with Pearson VUE).

 To avoid misuse of score information, numeric scores are only reported to candidates who failed the exam.
 The scaled score that is reported to candidates who passed the exam is neither the number of questions answered correctly nor the percentage of questions answered correctly.